jessepav/lacygoill-wiki-backup/floating_point.md

 ## How can I view it physically?

-As a single physical entity which is either on or off.
+As a single physical entity in one of two states: on or off.

 # How do you call a string of bits?